byam11123/ai-expense/README.md

 ## Supabase Integration

 The application now integrates with Supabase for persistent storage.
-To set up the database:

-1. Create a Supabase project at [supabase.io](https://supabase.io)
-2. Set up the expenses table using the schema in `supabase/schema.sql`:
-   - Use the SQL file in this repository to create the `expenses` table
-   - Or run the SQL commands directly in the Supabase SQL editor
-3. Enable Row Level Security (RLS) if needed for your use case
-4. Add your Supabase URL and anon key to the environment variables
+The main features include:

+- Automatic loading of expenses from Supabase when the application starts
+- New expenses (both AI-extracted and manually entered) are immediately saved to the database
+- Updates and deletions are synchronized with the Supabase database
-The `lib/supabaseOperations.ts` file contains all the database operations for interacting with the expenses table.
+- The `lib/supabaseOperations.ts` file contains all the database operations for interacting with the expenses table

 ## Contributing